pabtomas/dotfiles/navy/doc/06_processor.md

 - **type**: string
 - **required**: true
 - **description**: The JQ filter.
-It takes `Processor.input` as input and outputs a JSON data.
+It takes `Processor.input` as input.
 See the `jq` manpage for more details and this [link](https://github.com/fiatjaf/awesome-jq) to see the possibilities this functionnal language offers.

 ### `Processor.if`